rcazzara/seldovia/_people/Miller_Grace_Gleason.md

 Carl Nordenson, who was a commercial fisherman and owned the Linwood Bar at the time, bought a three-seater Tri-Pacer.
 Dick flew that plane back and forth to Homer for $8 each way.
-Then Alaska Airlines came in and dropped the price to $6 and that was the end of Dick’s flying.
-Flying was really important to him, but by then he had come to love Seldovia and just didn’t want to pack up and leave.
+Then Alaska Airlines came in and dropped the price to $6 and that was the end of Dickâ€™s flying.
+Flying was really important to him, but by then he had come to love Seldovia and just didnâ€™t want to pack up and leave.
 Dick flew out of Seldovia between 1945 and 1950.

 Next Dick became a loft foreman for Al Villa at the Alaska Shellfish Company.
 That fall he became chief of police for the city of Seldovia.
-It wasn’t a great paying job for a family man so he supplemented by being the winter watchman at Alaska Year Round Canneries (AYR).
+It wasnâ€™t a great paying job for a family man so he supplemented by being the winter watchman at Alaska Year Round Canneries (AYR).
 There was a house on the premises where the family could live and eat food left over in the commissary.

-Grace worked in Tyndle Lipke’s dress shop and in Frank Raby’s store for a number of years.
+Grace worked in Tyndle Lipkeâ€™s dress shop and in Frank Rabyâ€™s store for a number of years.

 In 1956, Dick died of cancer and the family moved back to Mill Valley,